theelims/PsychicMqttClient/README.md

 - Handles reconnects automatically
 - Automatically embeds a X509 Root CA Bundle into the binary on platformio

+> [!IMPORTANT]
+> This library does not compile with the Arduino IDE.
+It requires the build system of [platformio](https://platformio.org/) or [pioarduino](https://github.com/pioarduino/platform-espressif32).

 ## Usage

 MQTT has never been easier to use.
 Instantiate the MQTT client, set the server URI, and subscribe to a topic with the `onTopic()` event handler.
 Easy to use with a lambda function where you can work with the received payload.
 Connect the MQTT client to the server and you're set.
 Publish works as expected from any other MQTT client.